Furq07/UnVoidable/README.md

 1. Obtain the latest version of UnVoidable from the [Modrinth Page](modrinth.com/plugin/unvoidable).
 2. Place the downloaded `.jar` file into your server's `plugins` directory.
-3. Restart or reload your server to activate the plugin.
+3. Restart your server to activate the plugin.
 4. Customize the `config.yml` file located in `plugins/UnVoidable/config.yml` to suit your needs.

 ## License